syracuseio/openhacksyr.github.io/slack.md

 Come hang out with local Syracuse developers in the OpenHack Syracuse Slack.

-You can find us in the `#openhack-meetup` group on the local [Syracuse.io](http://syracuse.io) Slack group.
+You can find us in the `#openhack` group on the local [Syracuse.io](http://syracuse.io) Slack group.